AnthonyVerde/bamazon/README.md

 ## Demo

-After starting the app in the command line, you'll be presented
+After starting the app in the command line, you'll be presented with a friendly welcome

+![images/01-bamazon-database.png]